-I was talking with a former customer of Sales Scripter this week.
-She mentioned that they did not need Sales Scripter anymore because “sales scripts are really only something that new salespeople need,” and they let their new salesperson go.
+I was talking with a former Sales Scripter customer this week.
+She mentioned that they no longer needed Sales Scripter because, in her view, sales scripts are really only for new salespeople, and they did not have any new salespeople.
 She mentioned how she and others on the team have 18-plus years of sales experience, so they really don’t need to use a script.

-As she was saying this, I was thinking how much I completely disagreed with what she was saying, but I chose not to get into a philosophical discussion with her and try to change her mind.
-There are so many reasons why I believe she does not see things correctly, but to try to outline those or change her mind during a quick phone conversation would not have led anywhere.
+As she was saying this, I was thinking how strongly I disagreed, but I chose not to get into a philosophical discussion with her or try to change her mind.
+There are so many reasons why I believe she does not see things correctly, but trying to outline them or change her mind during a quick phone conversation would not have led anywhere.

-My response was to let her say what she wanted to say, and I then canceled her subscription.
+My response was to let her say what she wanted, and I then canceled her subscription.
 But here are some of the reasons that I disagree with how she sees things:

 Does experience always help someone to know what to say and ask?